RustyRoboticsBV/Rusty.Serialization/FormatSpecification.md

 - `-0.5`, `-.5` and `-00.50` are all valid representations of the number `-0.5`.

 #### Characters
 Characters must be enclosed in single-quote characters.
 Only a single character may be stored inside.
 Empty character literals are not allowed.
-Only non-whitespace characters from the format's character set are allowed, except for the standard space character.
+Only non-whitespace characters from the format's character set are allowed, except for the standard space character which is allowed.

 A few special character literals exist:
 - `'\''`: alternative way of writing `'''`.